pabloos/transducerJS/README.md

 # :battery: :battery: transducerJS

-trandsducerJS is a transducer implementation in js based on Carlos Caballero's one: https://gist.github.com/Caballerog/79d1cd60afb94d91868a2ab7ce62a41e
+trandsducerJS is a transducer implementation in js based on [Carlos Caballero's one]( https://gist.github.com/Caballerog/79d1cd60afb94d91868a2ab7ce62a41e)

 ## Installation